Jason Leffler: Death

 On June 12, 2013, at 8:30 PM, Leffler was involved in a crash during a 410 sprint car heat race at the 5/8 mi Bridgeport Speedway in Logan Township, New Jersey.
 Running second with a few laps left, his car suffered a front suspension failure, causing it to crash into a wall and flip several times.

 Leffler instantly lost consciousness in the accident.
 When it was found that Leffler was not breathing, the rest of the race was cancelled and victory lane ceremonies did not take place.
-He was transported by ambulance to Crozer-Chester Medical Center in Chester, Pennsylvania, where he was pronounced dead at 9:00 PM EDT, 30 minutes after the accident.
-An autopsy report stated that the cause of death was a severe blunt force neck and backbone injury.
+He was transported by ambulance to Crozer-Chester Medical Center in Chester, Pennsylvania, where he was pronounced dead at 9:00 PM EDT, thirty minutes after the accident.
+An autopsy report stated that the cause of death was a severe blunt force neck and spine injury.

 After his death, many drivers and racing associations such as NASCAR and IndyCar made statements on the death and gave their condolences.
 NASCAR drivers competing in the 2013 Quicken Loans 400 had special stickers placed on their cars in honor of Leffler.
-Denny Hamlin, who replaced Leffler in the No. 11 FedEx Toyota in late 2005 had his car repainted to resemble Leffler's livery.
+Denny Hamlin, who replaced Leffler in the No. 11 FedEx Chevrolet in late 2005 had his car repainted to resemble Leffler's livery.

 Personal life

 Leffler was the son of Charles and Patricia Leffler.
 Leffler had a son with Alison East, Charlie Dean, who was five years old at the time of his father's death.
-He shared his life with live-in girlfriend Julianna Patterson; they resided in North Carolina and were engaged at the time of his death.
+He was a native of Long Beach, California.
+He shared his life with live-in girlfriend Julianna Patterson; they resided in North Carolina.